nutscream/100devs-weatherRuneterraApp/README.md

 - ## Optimizations:

   If I had more time to work on it I would use some sound of rain/snow when needed, to match the current weather of the city.
-I would rework the UI to make match the League of Legends universe, and also add the images of the different regions in the weather section.
+I would rework the UI to make it match the League of Legends universe, and also add the images of the different regions in the weather section.
 I would also refactor my code and find a way to not repeat 10 times the exact same function.

 - ## Lessons Learned: